Shiri Appleby: Personal life

-In July 2012, Appleby got engaged to her boyfriend of two years, chef and restaurateur Jon Shook, during a trip to Ventotene, Italy.
-Shook is the co-owner with Vinny Dotolo of the Los Angeles restaurants Animal, Son of a Gun, Trois Mec, and Jon & Vinny's.
-Shook said that he met Appleby through his business partner Dotolo's wife, who was friends with Appleby.
-In December 2012, the couple announced that they were expecting their first child in early 2013.
 Appleby gave birth to a girl in March 2013.
-Shook and Appleby have since married.
+Appleby and the baby's father, chef and restaurateur Jon Shook, later married.
 Their second child, a son, was born in December 2015.

 In Hebrew, the word shiri means either "my song" or "my poem" or simply "sing" (second person female imperative).
 Appleby said her parents said that when she was born, she was like the song in their hearts.

 She has a scar above her left eyebrow that she got when a neighbor's dog bit her when she was young.
-To get over her fear of dogs, she went on the show Emergency Vets, accompanying staff veterinarian Dr. Kevin Fitzgerald (she also overcame another phobia in the same episode by holding a live snake, one of Fitzgerald's patients) and shortly after adopted a tabby cat, which she named Abby.
+To get over her fear of dogs, she went on the show Emergency Vets, accompanying staff veterinarian Kevin Fitzgerald (she also overcame another phobia in the same episode by holding a live snake, one of Fitzgerald's patients).